-Student use of illegal drugs, misuse of controlled substances (as defined by law), and alcohol abuse is a matter of concern to The University of Iowa College of Pharmacy.
-The College Pharmacy endeavors to protect and assist students by providing reliable information about the hazards of drugs and alcohol and, where possible, assist students in receiving substance abuse treatment.
-The College of Pharmacy also recognizes its obligation to patient safety and the integrity of precepted student activities.
+Student use of illegal drugs, misuse of prescription and non-prescription medications (as defined by law), and alcohol abuse is a matter of concern to The University of Iowa College of Pharmacy.
+The College Pharmacy endeavors to protect and assist students by providing reliable information about the hazards of drugs and alcohol, identifying students at risk for substance use issues and, assisting students in receiving substance abuse treatment when necessary.
+The College of Pharmacy also recognizes its obligation to patient safety and the integrity of student activities in clinical practice experiences and other College of Pharmacy associated events.

 The College of Pharmacy has a specific policy related to substance abuse by students.
 The objectives of this policy are to:

-- Observe state executive orders and state and federal laws.
+- Observe state board of pharmacy administrative rules and state and federal laws.

 - Promote a campus free of illegal drug use.